YoungShap/Aviv-Shapira-HackerU-Projects/ReactProject/bcard/README.md

 Access a CRM (Customer Relationship Management) system for managing users and clients.
 Perform administrative tasks, such as adding, editing, or deleting user accounts.
 View and manage client data and business card activity.

+Features
+-
+-DarkMode, LightMode(Toggle) , Adding Favoriting Deleting and Editing of Cards || Clients(Admins only).

+-Edit your own account(*Admins can't edit themselves*).

+-Expanded view of every Card with even more details about the business.

+-Searchbar for finding Cards || Clients more easily.

 Libraries Used -
 -